 Coal Storage Domes

-Geometrica designs and builds geodesic domes for storing coal, petcoke and other combustible bulk materials.
-Coal is often transported long distances and stocked at various points between the mine and the user.
-Thus, coal piles come in many shapes, from the huge multiline longitudinal piles frequently found at ports, to ring blending beds at large powerplants, to simple conical or irregular piles common at industrial plants.
+Geometrica designs and builds geodesic domes for storing coal.
+Often transported long distances and stocked at various points between the mine and the end-user, coal stockpiles come in many shapes.
+These shapes can range from the huge multiline longitudinal piles frequently found at ports, to ring blending beds at power plants, to simple conical or irregular piles common at industrial plants.

 Although many of the same issues that apply to most other bulk materials are encountered when storing coal, combustibility makes it a special case and deserves careful treatment.
-The following comments apply also to other combustible materials such as woodchips, grains and sulfur.
+The following comments also apply to other combustible materials such as petroleum coke, wood chips, grains and sulfur.

 Longitudinal coal storage dome, 60m x 200m, Tunisia

-- The coal should be kept as dry as possible (sprinklers are not recommended).
+- Coal should be kept as dry as possible (sprinklers are not recommended)

-- A sufficient ventilation system should be provided to reduce the chance of methane (and, in case of fire, smoke) build up and for explosion venting requirements.
+- A sufficient ventilation system should be provided to reduce the chance of methane (and, in case of fire, smoke) build-up and for explosion venting requirements.
 Ventilation should be provided at the apex to take advantage of the chimney effect.
-The structure should also be vented at the perimeter to reduce the damage to the structure due to blast overpressures.

-122m petcoke storage domes with internal cladding, Florida, USA
+122m petroleum coke storage domes with internal cladding (Florida, USA)

 Remarkable Long Span Applications

-Additional information about our coal storage domes can be found via the following links (below).
+Additional information about our coal storage domes can be found via the following links;